fdj-qa/rest-automation-task/index.md

 ## Software Development Engineer in Test - Take Home Task

 As part of the interview process you have been requested to complete a take home task.
 You will find everything you need below.
-If you have any questions please contact FDJ QA

 ### Overview